saulleyva/football-tracking-opencv/README.md

 - **More advanced activity recognition**: Could use **pose estimation** instead of histogram-based detection.

 ## Citation
-If you use this repository, please cite:
+If you use this repository, please cite the original paper on which this work is based:
 ```
 @article{Merzah2024,
   author    = {B. M. Merzah, M. S. Croock, and A. N. Rashid},